maartenba/maartenba.github.io/_posts/talks/2019-06-19-ndc-oslo-indexing-nuget-azure-functions.markdown

 This week, I had the opportunity to speak at [NDC Oslo](https://www.ndcoslo.com).
 The talk I did was "Indexing and searching NuGet.org with Azure Functions and Search", which covers a story of re-building an existing service using a serverless approach, on Azure Functions.

-As promised, here are the slides.
-Recording should become available at some point as well.
+As promised, here are the slides as well as the recording.

 ## Indexing and searching NuGet.org with Azure Functions and Search